Minimal-Dissipation Learning for Energy-Based Models: Acknowledgements

 \section{Acknowledgements}

 We thank Marko Bucyk for his careful review and editing of the manuscript.
 We thank Pooya Ronagh, Mark Schmidt, Sayonee Ray, Alan Milligan, Enrico Olivucci, Maximillian Puelma Touzel, and Yvonne Geyer for useful discussions.
+We also thank the referees for the careful reading and useful suggestions.
 This work was supported by the National Research Council of Canada (NRC) under AQC-206-2.